 No matter what kind of sesame seeds the tahini was made from, its taste is always a perfect blend of the earthy, nutty flavor of sesame (that people can’t get enough of) and a slight hint of lingering bitterness that gives it a subtle boost in flavor.

 In modern cuisine, tahini is used in both savory and sweet dishes or eaten directly from the jar.
-Traditionally, tahini is a crucial ingredient for hummus and baba ghanoush, but you can pair it with salad, fruits, or even add to cheesecake for an extra kick.
+Traditionally, tahini is a crucial ingredient to improve the taste of hummus and baba ghanoush, but you can pair it with salad, fruits, or even add to cheesecake for an extra kick.

 When used as topping for salad or a condiment, it’s often better to use the lighter-tasting tahini that is made from toasted or raw hulled white sesame seeds.
 At the same time, dark sesame seeds tahini, though tastes a tad more bitter, goes really well with sweet food.